Life Insurance for New Parents: Securing Your Child's Future

 Lastly, delaying the purchase of a policy is a costly mistake.
 Insurance premiums are calculated based on "attained age" and health status.
 A healthy 28-year-old might pay $30 a month for $1 million in coverage, whereas waiting until age 38, potentially with developed health issues like hypertension or gestational diabetes complications, could double or triple that premium.

-Strategic Implementation of Coverage
+Strategic Implementation

-Calculating the DIME Formula for Accuracy
+Calculating the DIME formula for Accuracy

 To avoid underinsurance, experts use the DIME method: Debt, Income, Mortgage, and Education.
 Add up your total outstanding debts, multiply your salary by the years until your youngest child turns 18 (or 22), add the remaining mortgage balance, and estimate $100,000–$250,000 per child for future college costs.
 This total represents your ideal face value.